-Building relationships with venues and event planners is even more important now in our post-pandemic world.
+In booking venues in 2021, building relationships with venues and event planners is even more important now.
 Tara B talks about how she builds relationships with venues through the booking, event and follow-up so she is always top of mind when they need an artist for a gig.

-If you haven’t started booking again, this episode is what it’s all about.
+If you haven’t started booking venues in 2021, this episode is what it’s all about.
 A lot of my Academy members are getting back to booking.
 You can bank on the relationships you had with venues before the pandemic.
 Venues are hurting just as much as you are and reaching out and offering them kindness is going to be the conduit for future bookings.

 If you want to listen to an interview about new ways musicians are booking now in the pandemic, the kinds of venues opening up and ways you can adapt what you do, you can listen to Episode 28 of the Profitable Musician Show.